everythinginmoderation2/forked-bd-unit-testing-text-truncator/README.md

 1. Now run all the tests in the test class (yes, there's still only one!), by clicking on the green arrows next to `TextTruncatorTest` and clicking "Run 'TextTruncatorTest'".
-Alternately, type `rde workflow run unittesting-prework-texttruncator` in the terminal.
+Alternately, type `./gradlew -q clean :test` in the terminal.
 This will run the one unit test that's written so far, but when you add more, this is how you can run them all at once.